roverandrew/keepitclean/README.md

   </tr>
   <tr>
     <td>content</td>
-    <td>text/image/video that is to be checked for inappropriate content.</td>
+    <td>text that is to be checked for inappropriate content.</td>
     <td>Yes</td>
     <td>string</td>
     <td>N/A</td>
   </tr>
   <tr>
     <td>threshold</td>
-    <td>Determines the threshold score in which a text/image/video is considered inappropriate.
+    <td>Determines the threshold score in which a text is considered inappropriate.
-        Used when a cleaned version of the inappropriate text/image/video is to be returned.</td>
+        Used when a cleaned version of the inappropriate text is to be returned.</td>
     <td>No</td>
     <td>integer</td>
     <td>30</td>